sushantcaysea/Employee_Table/README.md

 # Employee_Table
-Python with Django to fetch data in UI from database
+Javascripts,Python with Django to fetch data in UI from database,